 Laguna Albatros is 4 star all inclusive hotel within Zelena Laguna resort, less than 5 km north of Porec.
 Zelena Laguna is a large resort with handful of hotels, apartment complexes and campings.

 Laguna Albatros has a seafront location and it’s built on a small hill above the sea which makes for lovely views from the common areas and the bedrooms.

 The downside, however, is that the hotel is between two main resort’s roads which can make it a bit noisy at times.

-Laguna Albatros is popular among sport aficionados as the hotel disposes from many sport facilities.
-Tennis facilities in the vicinity are specially popular among hotel’s guests.
-Sport activities, although free, are time limited (eg. 2 hours of tennis per day, 3 hour of bicycle rental, etc).
+Laguna Albatros is popular among sports aficionados as the hotel disposes of many sport facilities.
+Tennis facilities in the vicinity are especially popular among hotel’s guests.
+Sports activities, although free, are time-limited (eg. 2 hours of tennis per day, 3 hours of bicycle rental, etc).

 Rooms are ok if not a bit Spartan.
 Beware that not all rooms have balcony.Check the latest prices and availability!